SundaeSwap-finance/treasury-contracts/offchain/src/metadata/spec.md

   "txAuthor": "c27...",
   "instance": "1ef...",
   "body": {
-    "event": "initialize | reorganize"
+    "event": "initialize | reorganize",
-    "reason": "human readable justification for this reorganize; optional in the case of withdraw" "outputs": {
+    "reason": "human readable justification for this reorganize; optional in the case of withdraw", "outputs": {
       0: { "identifier": "...", "label": "..." }
     }